-Mr. Seltzer earned a B.A. from Michigan State University and J.D. from Wayne State Law School where he was Senior Associate Editor of the Wayne Law Review.
-He has authored and published articles for a range of legal and insurance publications including, ABA Magazine, The Brief, Michigan Bar Journal, Michigan Defense Quarterly, Michigan Lawyers Weekly, Federal Lawyer, The Insurance Advocate, The Professional Liability Underwriting Society Magazine, Detroit Legal News and Oakland County Legal News.
+Mr. Seltzer has authored and published articles for a range of legal and insurance publications including the ABA Magazine, The Brief, Michigan Bar Journal, Michigan Defense Quarterly, Michigan Lawyers Weekly, Federal Lawyer, The Insurance Advocate, The Professional Liability Underwriting Society Magazine, Detroit Legal News and the Oakland County Legal News.

 Adrift in a Sea of Venue Determining “Original” Injury in a Legal Malpractice Case Without a Compass By Phillip E. Seltzer and C. Thomas Ludden